igoralekseev/create-class/README.md

 create-class
 ============

-super simple helper to create classes, depends on lodash 1.0.0
+super simple helper to create classes, no dependencies

 ```javascript